Goblinlordx/authograph/README.md

 ###### Type definitions
 Type definitions must be refactored slightly to work with this package.
-Type definitions are injected at execution type to provide restricted types based on a permission set.
+Type definitions are injected at execution time to provide restricted types based on a permission set.
 Below is a standard GraphQL object type definition (partially taken from [SWAPI implentation](https://github.com/graphql/swapi-graphql/blob/master/src/schema/types/species.js)):
 ```js
 import {
   GraphQLObjectType,